Electoral bond scheme designed to favour ruling party, need transparency: Cong | Politics

 The Congress on Friday alleged that the electoral bond scheme was designed to favour the ruling party and demanded a transparent system of electoral funding.

-Congress spokesperson Pawan Khera said more than 52 per cent of the BJP's political donations of Rs 5,271.97 crore between FY 2016-17 and FY 2021-22 came from electoral bonds as against Rs 1,783.93 crore received by all other national parties according to a new report by the Association for Democratic Reforms.
+Congress spokesperson Pawan Khera said more than 52 per cent of the BJP's political donations of Rs 5,271.97 crore between FY 2016-17 and FY 2021-22 came from electoral bonds as against Rs 1,783.93 crore received by all other national parties according to a new report by the NGO Association for Democratic Reforms (ADR).

-''This effectively implies that the Modi government's controversial, corrupt and contrived electoral bonds scheme is a money whitening scheme, which converts black money to white,'' he said at a press conference. ''Cash, crony capitalism and corruption is the new 'chal, charitr and chehra' of the BJP,'' Khera said.
+''This effectively implies that the Modi government's controversial, corrupt and contrived electoral bonds scheme is a money whitening scheme, which converts black money to white,'' he told a press conference. ''Cash, crony capitalism and corruption is the new 'chal, charitr and chehra' of the BJP,'' Khera alleged.

+The Congress has been opposing the electoral bond scheme and alleging that it has brought opacity in electoral funding.

+The electoral bond scheme was introduced through a money bill in January 2017 for the purpose of electoral funding and was passed in Parliament without the Rajya Sabha having the power to reject or amend it.

+''You have legitimised crony capitalism through these electoral bond schemes.
+You have legitimized rent seeking by the government.
+This electoral bond scheme is nothing else than that,'' he said.

+''The Congress Party stands absolutely opposed to this opaque system of electoral funding.
+We had given some very constructive suggestions not just in our manifesto of 2019, we also repeated, reiterated, and elaborated in our 85th Plenary Session in Raipur, this year.
+We stand by that and we will expose whenever we get a chance, we will expose this crony capitalism of the BJP,'' Khera alleged.

-The Congress, he said, wants a transparent system of electoral funding. ''We will keep on exposing the corporate money greed of the Modi government and the BJP,'' Khera added.
-The Congress in its 2019 Lok Sabha manifesto and the 85th Plenary Session in Raipur earlier this year promised to scrap the opaque electoral bond scheme that is designed to favour the ruling party, he said. ''Instead, we promised to set up a national election fund to which any person may contribute,'' the Congress leader said.
+The Congress in its 2019 Lok Sabha manifesto and the 85th Plenary Session in Raipur earlier this year promised to scrap the opaque electoral bond scheme that is designed to favour the ruling party, he said. ''Instead, we promised to set up a national election fund to which any person may contribute,'' he said.

-He added that the funds will be allocated at the time of elections to recognised political parties in accordance with criteria laid down by law. ''We believe that the electoral bond scheme results in financial monopoly of the ruling party on electoral funding and is detrimental to creating a level-playing field, which is a prerequisite of a thriving democracy,'' Khera noted. ''Destroying democracy, discarding transparency and demolishing electoral practices is the sole objective of the Modi government,'' he alleged.
+The Congress leader added that the funds will be allocated at the time of elections to recognised political parties in accordance with criteria laid down by law. ''We believe that the electoral bond scheme results in financial monopoly of the ruling party on electoral funding and is detrimental to creating a level-playing field, which is a prerequisite of a thriving democracy,'' Khera noted. ''Destroying democracy, discarding transparency and demolishing electoral practices is the sole objective of the Modi government,'' he alleged.
 In his view, the electoral bonds scheme imposes an uneven burden on institutions such as the State Bank of India (SBI) that are expected to remain impartial implementers.
 But in reality, he claimed, they would succumb to political pressures.
-Moreover, while electoral bonds provide no details to the citizens, the said anonymity does not apply to the government of the day, which can always access the donor details by demanding data from the SBI, Khera argued. ''This implies that the only people in dark about the source of these donations are the taxpayers,'' Khera said.
+Moreover, while electoral bonds provide no details to the citizens, the said anonymity does not apply to the government of the day, which can always access the donor details by demanding data from the SBI, Khera argued.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)